PC-Diffuser: Path-Consistent Capsule CBF Safety Filtering for Diffusion-Based Trajectory Planner: Related Works

 \section{Related Works}

 A growing body of work has sought to improve the safety of diffusion-based planners, spanning guidance at the score level, constrained denoising, and post-processing safety layers.

 \textbf{Score-guidance for safety.} DiffusionPlanner~\cite{zheng2025diffusionplanner} steers the denoising process toward safer behaviors by backpropagating gradients from a hand-crafted reward classifier into the diffusion score.
 While effective in biasing samples, gradient-based guidance does not provide a formal safety certificate and can introduce artifacts that are dynamically inconsistent, since the guided trajectory is not necessarily generated through a dynamics-respecting rollout.
-Additionally, hand-crafted reward classifier often doesn't provide meaningful gradients and often disrupts the model's learned driving behavior.
+Additionally, hand-crafted reward classifiers often do not provide meaningful gradients and can disrupt the model's learned driving behavior.

 \textbf{Constrained denoising via CBFs.} SafeDiffuser~\cite{xiao2023safediffuser} and SafeFlow~\cite{dai2025safeflow} introduce {Constrained denoising} methods through embedding Control Barrier Function constraints directly into the denoising process, enforcing forward invariance across the diffusion index rather than over rollout time.
 While this guarantees that consecutive denoising iterates remain in a CBF-safe set, the diffusion index is not rollout time: the final executed trajectory carries no formal safety certificate, and dynamic feasibility is left unaddressed.